Road Safety Offences in Spain: Complete Legal Guide 2026

 6. Leaving the Scene of an Accident (Art.
 382 bis CP)

-Leaving the scene of an accident where there are victims is an offense introduced by Organic Law 2/2019.
+Leaving the scene of an accident where there are victims is an offence introduced by Organic Law 2/2019.
 It punishes both the driver who caused the accident and anyone who, without having caused it, was involved in the accident and fled.
-More on this offense on our page on leaving the scene of an accident.
+More on this offence on our page on leaving the scene of an accident.

 7. E-Scooters and Personal Mobility Vehicles (VMP)